Katie85/www.thecomfortcupboard.com.au/_drafts/hazelnut-rough.md

 Mix the cacao powder and maple syrup just slightly - you don’t want to over mix it.

-Slowly add the oil while whisking ar the same time.
+Slowly add the oil while whisking at the same time.

 Fold in the hazelnut meal and salt then pour onto a lined tray.